Tobacco use in the Asian American community

 HEALTH EFFECTS

-Despite lower rates of smoking, tobacco-related diseases still have a substantial impact on Asian American and Pacific Islander populations.
+Despite lower smoking prevalence, tobacco-related diseases still have a substantial impact on Asian American and Pacific Islander populations.

 MARKETING IN THE U.S.

-Tobacco companies found promise in marketing to Asian Americans because of high population growth, high smoking rates in their countries of origin, increasing consumer power and a high brand loyalty to American products.
+Tobacco companies found promise in marketing to Asian Americans because of high population growth, high smoking prevalence in their countries of origin, increasing consumer power, and a high brand loyalty to American products.

-• Although smoking rates among Asian Americans are higher in countries of origin, it is much lower in the U.S. Research has shown this may be due to higher excise tax on cigarettes in the U.S. compared with the prices in their countries of origin.
+- Although smoking prevalence among Asian Americans are higher in countries of origin, it is much lower in the U.S. Research has shown this may be due to higher excise tax on cigarettes in the U.S. compared with the prices in their countries of origin.